rbi-mtm/ams/day1/README_handson.md

 basis[3] = [ 0.0, 0.5, 0.5 ]
 ```

+We will create a file with the desired crystal structure, in the `xyz` format.
+The format is quite straightforward, you can read more info [online](https://docs.ovito.org/reference/file_formats/input/xyz.html#file-formats-input-xyz-extended-format).

 1. Modify the `generate_cell.py` script to generate the conventional cell of FCC structure, as given above.
 Call the script with `python`, and redirect the output to a file:

-    ```bash
+    ```shell
        python generate_cell.py > my_output_filename.xyz
     ```

-2. Use `ovito` program to visualize the xyz output, draw bonds between the atoms.
+2. Use `ovito` program to visualize the xyz output:

+    ```shell
+       ovito my_output_filename.xyz
+    ```

+    Draw bonds between the atoms, click on "Add modification", and select "create bonds".

 ## Part B: Generate an FCC structure in the primitive cell:<a id="sec-1-2"></a>